What You Are in the Dark

 Live Action TV

-In the Babylon 5 episode "Comes the Inqusitor", the Threshold Guardian tests Delenn and Sheridan to see if they're able to live up to this trope.
+- In the episode "Comes the Inqusitor", the Threshold Guardian tests Delenn and Sheridan to see if they're able to live up to this trope.
 They ultimately pass.

-Also in the episode "Soul Mates", Londo gets dispensation from the Emperor to divorce two of his three wives (he must stay married to one).
+- Also in the episode "Soul Mates", Londo gets dispensation from the Emperor to divorce two of his three wives (he must stay married to one).
 He invites his wives to the station and tells them he'll make a decision who to keep.
 Two of his wives flatter and kiss up to him, while one, Timov, is brutally honest about how she feels about him (in less than flattering terms).
 However, when one of the other wives has Londo poisoned, Timov donates blood to him to save him—and then tells Dr. Franklin not to tell Londo she did this.
 Had she done nothing and Londo died, she'd be guaranteed to inherit from him (along with the other wives, since he hadn't decided yet who to divorce) and remain financially secure—but she didn't want to "win her battles that way".
 Londo decides: He divorces the other two and keeps Timov because he appreciates her sincerity, of knowing truly where each stood.

-Done by a villain in Being Human.
+- Being Human: Done by a villain.
 George tries to convince Herrick to let the main characters go far away and never return, leaving Herrick to claim that he's killed them.
 George says that nobody would know, and Herrick responds that he will know that he allowed himself to show mercy to those he considers below him, and he specifically uses the words "I'll know".